tidwall/rfront/README.md

 world
 ```

-Finally if you require an ACL client token, as in the last configuration above,
+If you require an ACL client token, as in the last configuration above,
 you can use the `token` querystring key such as: